Mellanox/network-operator/scripts/sosreport/README.md

 ### Features

 - **Automatic Detection**: Auto-detects the Network Operator namespace
-- **Comprehensive Collection**: Gathers CRDs, workloads, logs, and diagnostic data
+- **Comprehensive Collection**: Gathers CRDs, workloads, logs, and diagnostic data from every known component
+- **Helm Release Discovery**: Finds chart and sub-chart workloads by release label so optional or newly added components are not omitted
 - **Graceful Error Handling**: Continues collection even if some resources fail
+- **Capability-Aware Diagnostics**: Records unavailable optional tools as skipped instead of collection failures
+- **All Container Logs**: Collects current and previous logs from regular, init, and ephemeral containers
+- **SR-IOV Operator Coverage**: Collects resources and container logs from bundled and standalone deployments
 - **Configurable**: Multiple options to customize the collection behavior
 - **Platform Aware**: Detects OpenShift vs vanilla Kubernetes